 In order to promote the study of Torah as transmitted by Jewish traditions, Bat Kol Institute:

-- Educates leaders in the use of the classical tools of biblical scholarship, particularly the Talmud, which codifies the oral tradition of the Hebrew Bible, and the Midrashic literature, which explains the biblical text from an ethical and devotional point of view.
+- Educates leaders in the use of the tools of classical Jewish biblical scholarship, particularly the Talmud, which codifies the oral tradition, which accompanied the Hebrew Bible, and the Midrashic literature, which explains the biblical text from an ethical and devotional point of view.
 The study of the Hebrew language facilitates access to the hidden and deeper meanings of these texts.

 - Develops study sessions in Israel which provide the opportunity to experience the interrelationships among the Book, the People, and the Land.